-The parlor floor is a legally zoned professional space that can be used for mounting art exhibitions, launching design prototypes, or conducting private business by appointment in Manhattan.
+The parlor floor is a legally zoned commercial space that can be used for mounting art exhibitions, launching design prototypes, or conducting private business by appointment in New York City.

-Adjoining private space includes a full bath, queen-sized bed, 300 thread-count linens, and garden views.
+Adjoining private space includes garden views, a daybed, and a full bath.
 The entire venue can be booked through the same AIRBNB PORTAL

 as the original MBnb.
-There is a minimum stay of thirty days.
+In compliance with New York City hospitality law, there is a minimum stay of thirty days.

 Guests of the original MBnb, launched in 2015, gave it a five-star rating for overall convenience, comfort, service, and connectivity.
 Travel to and from the new MBnb is available via public transit, taxi, or ride sharing and is convenient from all New York-area airports.

-The new MBnb.
-It's more than a popup shop—it’s a popup way of life.
+MBnb.
+It's more than a popup gallery—it’s a popup way of life.

 1/A/B/C/D to 145th Street